Winston-Lin/dziganto.github.io/_posts/2018-5-25-Introduction-to-Time-Series.md

 ```
 Great.
 Now to construct the trend.

 Sticking with the sensor example, suppose the sensor is oriented towards an oscillating fan that alternates right and left.
-The trend component capture the wind speed as someone adjusts the fan speed.
+The trend component captures the wind speed as someone adjusts the fan speed.
 Increased fan speed translates to increased sensor measurements.
 ```
 trend = np.empty_like(time, dtype='float')
 for t in time: